 - Financial – Where job prospects are such that your qualifying relative will suffer greatly if you are inadmissible;

 - Personal – Encompasses personal hardships that your qualifying relative will suffer if you are inadmissible (such as hardship to a non-qualifying relative, like the qualifying relative’s child);

 - Education – The qualifying relative will be unable to pursue educational advancement if you are inadmissible; and

 - Cultural – Where the qualifying relative does not speak the native language in your country, or would suffer because of religious or ethical considerations in the country.

-Immigration waivers are not simple.
+Immigration waivers are not easy.
 The standards that are used are high, and failing to properly explain the hardship can lead to denial of the application.
-Immigration waivers take time to prepare, and once they are submitted, US Citizenship and Immigration Services takes time to make a decision.
-If the applicatin is denied, you will either have to resubmit a waiver application or appeal the decision (if you can), and that takes additional time, leading to potentially longer separation from your loved ones.
-You need an experienced immigration attorney to help make sure the first waiver package you submit is the best possible waiver package.
+Immigration waivers take time to prepare, and then time for a decision by immigration.
+If the application is denied, you will either have to resubmit a waiver application or appeal the decision, and that takes additional time and money, leading to longer separation from your loved ones.